 The Benzodiazepine Information Coalition was founded in 2016 and aims to help those suffering from a “benzodiazepine induced disability” and who often lack adequate support.
 The organization has a medical advisory board including physicians and researchers.

-However, earlier this year, the organization found that new people wanting to follow their page or join any of these various groups “were unable to find anything in search,” said Janice Curle, the founder of the Benzodiazepine Information Coalition, to Reclaim The Net.
+However, earlier this year, the organization found that new people wanting to follow their page or join any of these various groups “were unable to find anything in search,” said JC Curle, the founder of the Benzodiazepine Information Coalition, to Reclaim The Net.

 Concerned about patients who have been prescribed benzodiazepines not being able to access the support they need, Curle contacted Facebook to find out why their page wasn’t showing in search.
 A Facebook employee admitted to Curle that they too couldn’t find the page when they search for it and promised to get it fixed within 5 days.
 However, weeks went by without any change.